-Post-9/11 Veterans are the youngest cohort of Veterans with a median age of 33 years old.
-This group was more likely to be nonwhite, to be single, to be uninsured, to have no income and to live in a household receiving food stamps than all other Veterans in 2013.
+Post-9/11 Veterans are the youngest cohort of Veterans with a median age of 34 years old.
+This group was more likely to be nonwhite non-Hispanic, to be single, to be uninsured, to have no income and to live in a household receiving food stamps than all other Veterans in 2015.
 Employed Post-9/11 Veterans were more likely to work in service occupations than their Veteran counterparts.

-Post-9/11 male Veterans who worked year-round and full-time earned about \$4,400 less than other similar Veterans.
-This may be because the median age of Post-9/11 male Veterans was 33 years while the median age of male non-Veterans was 41 years in 2013.
-As for Post-9/11 women Veterans, the personal income was about \$11,000 higher than other women Veterans.
+Post-9/11 male Veterans who worked year-round and full-time earned about \$5,400 less than other Veterans.
+This may be because the median age of Post-9/11 male Veterans was 33 years while the median age of all other male Veterans was 67 years in 2015.
+As for Post-9/11 women Veterans, the personal income was about \$4,500 less than all other women Veterans.
 This could be attributed to the aging of the other female Veterans and a higher number of females serving in Post-9/11 Era.

-Within the Post-9/11 Veteran population, women had higher educational attainment but were poorer and more likely to be in a household receiving food stamps than male Veterans in 2013.
-Post-9/11 male Veterans were more likely to have no health insurance coverage than women Veterans.
+Within the Post-9/11 Veteran population, women had higher educational attainment but were poorer and more likely to be in a household receiving food stamps than men Veterans in 2015.
+Post-9/11 men Veterans were more likely to have no health insurance coverage than women Veterans.

-As for users of VA programs, about 42 percent of Post-9/11 Veterans and all other Veterans used at least one VA benefit or service.
+As for users of VA programs, about 54 percent of Post-9/11 Veterans and 41 percent of all other Veterans used at least one VA benefit or service.
 The Post-9/11 Veterans used the C&P program more than all other Veterans.
 More Post-9/11 Veterans had a service connected disability (SCD) than other Veterans; however, these Post-9/11 Veterans used VA health care less than other SCD Veterans.